linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 sidebar_label: Akamai Connected Cloud
 ---

+# Get started with the Application Platform for LKE

 ## Create a Kubernetes cluster with the App Platform for LKE

 1. Log into your Cloud Manager account.